-In this article, we are going to give you the life insurance basics you really need to know before you make any decisions.
-We are going to clear the air.
-There is plenty of misinformation spread by financial entertainers, bloggers and inexperience agents.
+In this article, we are going to give you the life insurance basics you really need to know before you make any buying decisions.
+We are going to clear the air as there is plenty of misinformation spread by financial entertainers, bloggers and inexperience agents.
 The truth is, all life insurance policy types have a specific purpose.
 Some are more complicated, more expensive, some are temporary and others are permanent.

 A clear understanding of the differences is the point of this article.
 The nuts and bolts we are providing here should get you a good general understanding of what Life Insurance is and is not.

-A policy will always contain a named insured, a policy owner (who could also be the insured) and a named beneficiary(s).
+A policy will always contain a named insured, a policy owner (who can also be the named insured), a premium payor and at least one named beneficiary(s).
 The beneficiary(s) or “financial recipient(s)” are named by the the policy owner.
-Any change is only at their discretion.
+Any change of this is only at their discretion.
+The policy owner controls all the rights granted under the policy including beneficiary changes.
+The insured individual, unless also the policy owner, will not have any access to benefits under the policy.
+These are retained by the policy owner.
+Death benefits will always be paid to the current beneficiaries as named by the owner of the policy.

 Life insurance pays out a sum of money either on the death of the “insured person” or after a set period of time.
 In the event of death of the insured, a “death benefit” is paid to the defined beneficiary or beneficiaries in the policy who were named by the policy owner.
 Yes, the policy owner can be the insured or just the payor/owner.